Peter Bethlenfalvy: Political career

 He was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 Pickering—Uxbridge was a new provincial riding for 2018.
 It was created out of parts of Pickering—Scarborough East, Ajax—Pickering and Durham.
 The PC Party formed government and on June 29, 2018, Bethlenfalvy was appointed president of the Treasury Board in Premier Doug Ford's Cabinet.

 In office, Bethlenfalvy has worked on projects such as a line-by-line review of government spending, government modernization initiatives, and controversially, Bill 124, which limits public sector compensation.

 Bethlenfalvy became finance minister after the resignation of Rod Phillips on December 31, 2020.

+The government's 2025 budget reported a $14.6 billion deficit; in 2026, the Ford government's budget deficit was nearly double what was projected in 2025, reaching $13.8 billion.